Encouraging children to grow their skills

 Co-curricular programs enable our students to enrich the lives of others while developing their interests outside of the classroom.
 Our students are actively involved in community service, camps, sports and environmental programs.
-There are also a variety of special interest extra-curricular programs available to students, including music, choirs, art, computing, gymnastics and chess.
+There are also a variety of special interest extra-curricular programs available to students, including music, choirs, art, computing, gymnastics, football and chess.

 Sports & Carnivals

 Participating in interschool sports and competitions allow us to grow our skills and give us the opportunity to enjoy connecting with a wide range of other schools.
 We seek to encourage our students in their strengths and active challenges so that, no matter what their ability, they feel empowered to join in and give it their all.